landnthrn/Goat-OBS-Settings-by-landn.thrn/README.md

 ## INCLUDES:

-- Full streaming & recording setups
+- Full streaming, recording, and virtual camera setups

 - Scene collections for all device use cases, supporting uni & dual monitor setups